vuejs/vue-router/docs/api/redirect.md

 # `router.redirect(redirectMap)`

 Configures global redirection rules for the router.
 Global redirections are performed before matching the current path.
-If a redirection is found, the originally visited path will simply be skipped and will not leave a record in the history.
+If a redirection is found, the originally visited path will simply be skipped and will not leave a record in the browser history.

 ### Arguments